 Bathing Routine:

-- Frequency: Bathe your Sphinx every week or bi-weekly using lukewarm water and a hypoallergenic shampoo, paying special attention to areas prone to dirt, such as skin folds, paws, and ears.
+Frequency: Bathe your Sphinx every week or bi-weekly using lukewarm water and a hypoallergenic shampoo, paying special attention to areas prone to dirt, like skin folds, paws, and ears.

 Drying: